sghall/resonance/README.md

 />
 ```

-Inside your component you recieve the data object, index, type and a function to call to remove the node.
+Inside your component you receive the data object, index, type and a function to call to remove the node.

 In Resonance, the types are:
 ```js